Some Trump allies walk slowly, rock a wall, or snub Jan 6 committee - ExBulletin

 A representative for Meadows declined to comment.

-For Steve Bannon, a right-wing brandon and former Trump strategist in the White House, his resistance in the committee could just as easily be a sign of support for the Trump movement.
+For Steve Bannon, right-wing brand and former Trump White House strategist, his resistance to the committee could just as easily be a sign of support for the Trump movement.

 Investigators were hoping to question Bannon about his alleged efforts to encourage Trump to focus on January 6 and other events leading up to that day, including his January 5 remark that “Hell is going to break loose tomorrow.”